liamreneroy/LLM_motion/README.md

 # RL_audio
-Codebase for audio communication RL bandit algorithm
+Codebase for expressive motion RL bandit implimentation with GPT initialization

 ## Packages to Install: